-Relevant Higher Level Policies NPPF paragraphs 61,68,71,77,78 and 79 CLP Policy 1, 2, 3, 9 and PP9

-LH1 - New Housing Development

-Small-scale incremental housing development of an appropriate scale, density, character and appearance that reflects and enhances the village and Parish of Luxulyan shall be permitted where this

-(a) is proportionate with and will help to support social and community facilities available in the Parish;

-(b) provides suitable infrastructure, including safe access to adjacent main roads and with safe walking and cycling access to the village amenities (where possible); and,

-(c) is either:

-- a proposal for an affordable housing Rural Exception Site (in accordance with CLP Policy 9), which is non-contiguous and a minor development of 10 or less houses; - ii. the conversion of suitable disused buildings within the Parish; or, - iii.
-Housing for a rural worker where there is an essential need for a rural worker to live permanently at or near their place of work in the countryside.
+- LH1 New Housing Development Small-scale incremental housing development of an appropriate scale, density, character and appearance that reflects and enhances the village and Parish of Luxulyan shall be permitted at a level that is commensurate with and will help to support social and community facilities available in the Parish.
+This shall be developed through: - i) One or more affordable housing led, non-contiguous minor developments of 10 or less houses, up to a total of approximately 22 additional dwellings on Rural Exception Sites on the periphery of, and on land adjoining, the current village of Luxulyan, that provide(s) suitable infrastructure including safe access to adjacent main roads and with safe walking and cycling access to the village amenities. - ii) The conversion of suitable disused buildings within the Parish - iii) Housing for a rural worker where there is an essential need for a rural worker to live permanently at or near their place of work in the countryside.